Easy Guitar Songs to Play for Beginners

 This way it sounds more suitable.

-The progression for the intro/verse would be:
+The progression for the intro/verse then would be:

 This song is built upon a very beautiful (finger)picking formation.
 If you have a chorus guitar effect, add it to the clean sound, along with a reverb or delay, it will make magic.